HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

-This section defines the specific requirements for systems wishing to conform to actors specified in this MedMorph Health Care Surveys Reporting Content IG.
+This section defines the specific requirements for systems wishing to conform to actors specified in this Health Care Surveys Content IG.
 The specification focuses on using the Backend Service App to report the healthcare survey data to NCHS data stores.

 ### Context